kynex7510/3dbrew/content/Theme_Shop.md

 After the top file, when you click any Theme Category or All themes, the 3DS Downloads the available themes for the country on <https://npfl.c.app.nintendowifi.net/p01/filelist/dMtiFHzm5OOf0y2O/thmdtls?c=><countrycode>&l<language>=&a3=<indexCount>

-After 2 unknown lines, there is info about a specific theme its formated like CSV File
+After 2 unknown lines, there is info about a specific theme its in TSV Format

 | Column No | Notes |
 |----|----|